slangenbach/notes/docker_kubernetes.md

 - Contexts are enforced by the security admission controller and can be applied on the namespace level using labels
 - The Controller can set the modes *enforce, warn or audit* and set the levels *restricted, baseline or privileged*

+#### Security Contexts

+- SCs allow for granular control of specific security settings at the pod or container level

 ### Kustomize

 - Kustomize is built into `kubectl` and allows us to manage configuration of similar applications across environments